Living on Muskegon Lake: What You Actually Need to Know

 River Access: Another World

 One of Muskegon Lake's underrated features: access to the Muskegon River via the north, middle, or south branch.
 Paddle up any of them and you're stepping into another world.
-Bald eagles, great blue herons, storks, and endless cattail paths wind between the branches.
+Bald eagles, great blue herons, shorebirds, and endless cattail paths wind between the branches.

 For kayakers and small-craft enthusiasts, this is a genuine treasure.
 The transition from open lake to winding river channels happens within minutes, and the wildlife viewing is exceptional.
-It's a completely different experience from anything the other local lakes can offer - Bear Lake has no river system, and Lake Michigan is obviously a different proposition entirely.
+It's a completely different experience from anything the other local lakes can offer - Bear Lake North Muskegon has no river system, and Lake Michigan is obviously a different proposition entirely.

 Winter on Muskegon Lake